LuckyOne7777/AutoClass/README.md

 ## Plans
 Of course right now it's a very simple tool, but if it saves even one person some time, I think it was worth making.
-I'm definately planning on adding more features, so stay tuned!
+I'm definitely planning on adding more features, so stay tuned!
 - Make it Pip Installable
 - Other Stuff Too
 ### Contact